tcj2001/Clean_Architecture_Program_Generator_for_CSharp_and_NET6/README.md

 ##### Once you add more entities, you can run this template again to generate controllers for the new Entities in the WebAPI Project

 ---
-#### How to check if this really works
+## How to check if this really works<a name=HTCITRW></a>
 Once all the projects are generated using the T4Templates
-Note: Startup project is only used to run Entity framework commands with out a WebAPI project and is not required if WebAPI project is generated
-By default Domain project contains one entity named Sample.cs, it also generated Repository and Services for sample entity
+By default Domain project will contains one entity named Sample.cs, it also generated Repository and Services for sample entity

 Set WebAPI as you startup project